Almantask/Java-Homework/README.md

 a retry to enter it should be asked again.

 Hint: give user freedom and make sure capitalization does not matter.
 Use `toUpper()`.

+Hint: to check if the unit is valid, use the `getValues` function from the `Units` class.

+Hint: you can add one more function in the `Units` class `boolean isValid(String unit)` to check if the inputed String is a valid unit.

 ## Two-way conversion (HARD)